aneshodza/pushdown-automaton/README.md

 ---

 ## Usage
+**Important:** This just goes over creating an automaton using every configuration option.
+[Here](./tests/integration_tests/README.md) you can find real use-cases.
 Creating a pushdown automaton involves following steps:
 1. Creating the automaton instance
 2. Creating all the states